John Brown's raiders: Kennedy farmhouse

 Kennedy Farmhouse, depicting Brown in his favorite spot in the yard, made posthumously in 1902.

 They were at Kennedy Farmhouse, four to five miles away from Harpers Ferry.
-Brown's daughter and daughter-in-law, Anne (Annie) and Martha, Oliver's wife, prepared food and kept the house for the men from August and throughout the month of September.
+Brown's daughter and daughter-in-law, Annie and Martha, Oliver's wife, prepared food and kept the house for the men from August and throughout the month of September.
 Besides their domestic activities, Anne, who was 15, and Martha, 17, "kept discreet watch over the prattling conspirators in the house and hustled them out of sight on occasion, and who turned aside local suspicion by their sweet and honest ways."
 Martha was pregnant.
 (Note: Martha was visibly pregnant while at Kennedy farmhouse; she died in February after giving birth prematurely.)
 John sent them home to North Elba on September 29 or 30.

 Much later Annie shared her recollections.
 "Ever after, Annie saw her months at the Kennedy farm as the most important of her life."